 But nothing changed.
 At least, nothing that I was aware of.
 I felt exactly the same as I’d done just a moment before, except now slightly nauseous.
 That soon faded, and I was left with a sense of vague disappointment.
 I hadn’t expected to suddenly grow wings, but I’d hoped for some tangible change – some precise example of how my genetics had changed.

 I didn’t dare try it again – the book was very insistent on not doing it twice – so I had to just wait.
 It was a couple of days later that I realised something.
 The grey hair had vanished.
-The odd line was still there, but hadn’t deepened, and no new laughter lines had been added to my forehead or around my eyes.
+The lines was still there, but … thinner somehow, and the laughter lines had lessened in my forehead.

-Over the next few years, I watched myself carefully, as all my friends gradually began complaining about their own woes of grey hair.
+Over the next few years, I watched myself carefully, as all my friends began complaining about their own physical woes.
 My face stayed the same, as did my hair and my physique.
-It was when my circle of friends began their slow, steady descents into their fifties that I noticed a subtle change in their behaviour towards me; their tones became mildly accusatory.
+It was when my circle began their slow, steady descents into their fifties that I noticed a subtle change in their behaviour towards me; their tones became mildly accusatory.
 What was I doing?
 Was it botox?
 Was I dying my hair?
-How was I managing it?
 Protests about “none of the above” went unheeded; no-one believed me, and annoyance grew at my apparent lies.

 As time went on, people began to distance themselves from me, convinced that I was somehow deceitful and dishonest.
 Even my wife was angry at me.
 In the end, she left me.
 She told me that she couldn’t trust me any more, that I was lying to her.

 After that, I went off the rails.
 I slept around – a lot.
 Girls twenty, sometimes thirty years younger than me were still interested.
 They had no idea that they were sleeping with a man in his sixties, and then in his seventies.